contact-andy/gsoc-2025-dbpedia/_posts/2025-06-08-week-1-setup-and-server.md

 - Install and test the DBpedia Extraction Framework on the **main server**.
 - Configure the **AAU server as a backup** environment.
-- Finalize the setup of my Payoneer account.

 ## Conclusion